dwyl/web-form-to-google-sheet/README.md

 ![Ajax Form Submission Blocked by CORS](https://cloud.githubusercontent.com/assets/194400/10537624/0d9fa076-73eb-11e5-9532-d3b4d52fd1d5.png)

 We can either attempt to get JQuery to set the correct headers for this or...

+### 11. Use an *iFrame* ?

+Still have the same CORS issue...

 ## Background Reading